joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 How would you explain how Paul quotes the prophet Hosea in Romans 9:

->Not my People, My People, and she who is Unloved, Beloved.
-And it will be in the place where they were told, you are not my people, there they will be called sons of the living God.
+>Not my People, My People, **reconciled** and she who is Unloved, Beloved. **reconciled** And it will be in the place where they were told, you are not my people, there they will be called sons of the living God.**reconciled**

 Because we were all born sons and daughters of Adam and therefore away and separated from God, we are now reunited with God by power of the Holy Spirit through the atoning death of the Lord Jesus Christ.